+- Andrew Bauer, Anthropology

+- Paul Diehl, Political Science

+- Brian Dill, Sociology

-- •
+- Zsuzsa Gille, Sociology

-- Zsuzsa Gille, Sociology Faranak Miraftab, Urban and Regional Planning Paul Diehl, Political Science ٠
+- Faranak Miraftab, Urban and Regional Planning

-- •

-GEOGRAPHY and GEOGRAPHIC INFORMATION SCIENCE
+GEOGRAPHY and GISCIENCE

-DEPARTMENTAL EXAMINATION REQUEST FORM (QUALIFYING) PART I
+DEPARTMENTAL EXAMINATION REQUEST FORM

+(QUALIFYING)

+PART I

-(Part 1 to be submitted 2 weeks before e the examination.)
+(Part 1 to be submitted 2 weeks before the examination.)

 Date Form Submitted:

 Student Name:

 Degree Sought:

-Student Address:

 Phone:

-Advisor Name: Phone:
+Advisor Name: Phone: -

-Date/s of exam: Have ye ou requested a room?
+Date/s of exam: Have you requested a room?Room #

-Date, time:
+Day 1

 Date, time: Day 2

 Date, time: Day 3

 GEOG 471 taken semester GEOG 491 taken semester

-How will the test be administer If you plan to email the quest ered? please designate one other person to recei ive the questions.
+How will the test be administ If you plan to email the q ered? ct, please designate one other person to receive the questions.

-Is the student allowed to use n naterials during the example mination? $\Box$ Yes $\Box$ No
+Is the student allowed to use mate erials during the examinati ion? 🗆 Yes 🗆 No

-If yes, what materials are allow wed?
+If yes, what materials are allowed ?

-The following committee of the advisor and student and the stu • he majority from GGIS, has been ember to participate: en nominated by the
+The following committee of three student and the student has asked , • minated by the advisor and

 1 2 3

 Advisors signature:

-Director of Graduate Studie s signature:
+Director of Graduate Studies si